openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let dataUnclearable: Bool
 ```

-**Description:** Indicates whether the application data can be deleted. true means it cannot be deleted, false means it can.
+**Function:** Indicates whether the application data can be deleted. true means it cannot be deleted, false means it can.
 Default is false.

 **Type:** Bool